ArseneSapi/Looker_Ecommerce_Sales_Analysis/README.md

 - The conversion rate of user sessions into orders was about 5.9% across all channels (search, organic, Facebook, etc.).
 - Cancellation rates after placing orders ranged between 11% and 14.75% across all channels, while return rates post-orders ranged from 7% to 10.55%.

 ## Recommendations

-1. Address Customer Churn: With 88% of customers not returning after their first purchase, consider implementing a customer retention strategy.
-This could include loyalty programs, personalized marketing, or follow-up emails to encourage repeat business.
+1. Address Customer Churn:
+With 88% of customers not returning after their first purchase, consider implementing a customer retention strategy.
+This could include loyalty programs(reward points after certain amount of purshases), personalized marketing(gift after certains amount of purchases), or follow-up emails to encourage repeat business.

 2. Optimize Product Offerings: Focus on expanding the high-performing categories, like 'Outerwears and Coats' and 'Jeans', which drive the most revenue.
 Additionally, highlight the 'Blazers & Jackets' category, given its high profit margin, in marketing campaigns.

-3. Increase Customer Engagement: Since the average order value is relatively high, explore strategies to increase order frequency.
+3. Increase Customer Engagement: Average order value is relatively high.
+Furthermore, explore strategies to increase order frequency will be profitable.
 This could be achieved through targeted promotions, discounts for repeat purchases, or bundling products.

-4. Reduce Cancellation and Return Rates: Analyze the reasons behind high cancellation and return rates.
+4. Reduce Cancellation and Return Rates: Reasons behind high cancellation and return rates should be analyzed.
 Improving product descriptions, images, and customer reviews can help set better expectations and reduce the likelihood of returns.

-5. Leverage High-Revenue Regions: With China and the USA accounting for the majority of sales, consider tailoring marketing efforts and special promotions to these markets to maximize sales.
+5. Leverage High-Revenue Countries: With China and the USA accounting for the majority of sales, consider tailoring marketing efforts and special promotions to these markets to maximize sales.

 6. Enhance User Experience Across Channels: With a conversion rate of 5.9%, there’s room for improvement.
-Optimize your website and other sales channels for a seamless user experience.
+Optimize website and sales channels for a seamless user experience.
 Implement A/B testing to identify and address any friction points in the customer journey.

 7. Monitor Profit Margins: Despite revenue increases, maintaining a constant gross profit margin means that costs are also rising.
 Look for opportunities to streamline operations and reduce costs to improve overall profitability.